NYUAppSec/appsec_hw4/README.md

 **Unlike previous assignments, we recommend doing this on your Host Machine, not a Virtual Machine running Linux.** Android studio works for Windows, Linux, Mac, and Chrome OS, so most of your platforms should be covered.
-If you have a different platform than listed above, please reach out to your instructor or TA.
+If you have a different platform than listed above, please reach out to your instructor or CA.

 We have prepared a visual walkthrough of the setup process on Mac (it should be very similar on Linux and Windows), which you can look through [here](https://imgur.com/a/noDTMNj)